-If you are planning a trip outside the U.S., check your passport’s expiration date.
+If you are planning a trip outside the United States, check the expiration date of your passport.
 Many countries will deny entry if your passport will be expiring within three to six months after your return date.

 Be sure to allow at least six weeks (or more during busy travel times) for your renewal or a new application to be processed.

 Passports are 28 pages, and 17 of those are blank for visa and country entry/exit stamps.
 If you are a frequent international traveler, you can request a larger passport (52 pages) at no additional cost when renewing or applying for one.
-You can no longer purchase stamp pages only – you have to replace your passport if you need additional blank pages.
+You can no longer purchase stamp pages only.
+If you need additional blank pages, you’ll have to replace your current passport.

-For those of you embarking on a cruise, it is a good idea to have a passport – even if it is not required at the ports of entry.
-For example, if you were to miss boarding the ship and had to catch a flight to the next port, or if you have a medical emergency and need to be flown to the nearest country, you will need a passport.
-It is up to the passengers to make sure they follow the country’s entry/exit requirements…not the cruise ship.
+For those of you embarking on a cruise, it is recommended that you carry a passport – even one is not required at the ports of entry.
+If you are unable to board your ship on time because of a flight delay, traffic problems, etc., you would have to book a flight to the next port.
+A passport may be required to do so.
+If you had a medical emergency and needed to be flown to the nearest country, you would need a passport to get back home.
+It is the responsibility of the passengers to make sure they follow the country’s entry/exit requirements — not the cruise ship.

 The name on your photo ID (driver’s license, etc.) must be exactly the same as the name on your passport and airline ticket.
-In other words, if your license has your middle name or initial, or if you have your maiden name and your married name on your ID—make sure your ticket and passport correspond.
-For example, if your name is John Michael Smith on your ID, but you go by Michael Smith, put your ticket and passport in John Michael Smith.
+For example, if you have your maiden-married name (Anna Smith-Jones) on your driver’s license ID, make sure your airline ticket and passport correspond.
+Or if your ID shows your name as John Michael Smith, but you go by Michael Smith, put your ticket and passport in John Michael Smith.

 Country Entry, Exit, and Visa Requirements:

-Check country specific information under Entry, Exit and Visa Requirements on the U.S. Department of State’s website.
-It provides information on passport validity (if a passport will be expiring in three to six months after your return date), blank passport pages required, visa requirements, and more.
+Before traveling abroad, check country-specific information under Entry, Exit and Visa Requirements on the U.S. Department of State’s website.
+It provides information on passport validity and whether a visa is required.
+A passport may not be valid if it is expiring in three to six months after your return date or if there are not enough blank passport pages available.

 If the country requires at least two to four blank visa/stamp pages in your passport, you will not be allowed to enter or even board the plane in the U.S. if you do not meet this requirement.
 When traveling to more than one country, be sure to have enough blank pages to accommodate each country.